 Pre-built fast travel points in the world

 Beyond the ones you construct yourself, the world contains pre-existing Fast Travel Points tied to faction locations.
-PC Gamer specifically calls out Tortuga (also described as the Buccaneer faction's island) as having campfire fast travel points.
-According to Destructoid, these faction-based points are added to your personal network automatically once you have physically visited them for the first time.
+Tortuga, the Buccaneer faction's island, has campfire fast travel points already in place.
+These faction-based points get added to your personal network automatically once you have physically visited them for the first time.

 This means early exploration pays double dividends: you discover new islands and simultaneously expand your fast travel network without spending any materials.